smartman/swedbank-gateway/readme.md

  Prerequisite is Java support in server because for PKI signing and cryptographic operations is jdigidoc java library used.

+ All communication is asynchronous.
+Request is sent to the bank and when bank has finised processing then it will prepare query that you can poll

+ This module will save all response and request XML-s to swedbank_requests table.
+There is also model Smartman\Swedbank\SwedbankRequest for this table.

+##Installation
+ run `composer require smartman/swedbank-gateway`

 ## Configuration

- run `php artisan vendor:publish` which copies main config file swedbank.php together with migration and jdigidoc.cfg.
+ run `php artisan vendor:publish` which copies main config file swedbank.php together with migration java crypto library configuration files to your config folder.

  swedbank.php config file contains references to the data that you will get or negotiate with Swedbank.
 Default settings are for example only and you need to change these except charge_bearer

+ There are big differences in sandbox and production mode.
+See jdigidoc.cfg and jdigidoc-sandbox.cfg in your config folder.
- In jdigidoc.cfg main thing you need to change is DIGIDOC_LOG4J_CONFIG if you want crypto operations to be logged.
+ In jdigidoc.cfg main thing you need to change is DIGIDOC_LOG4J_CONFIG to its absolute path if you want crypto operations to be logged.

 ## Usage instructions

 Laravel 5.5+ registers service provider Smartman\Swedbank\SwedbankGatewayProvider and Facade "Swedbank" => "Smartman\Swedbank\SwedbankFacade"

+**Testing configuration**

+Call `Swedbank::sendPing()` This command will be responded with XML that contains element <Pong></Pong>

+**Checking responses**

+Call `Swedbank::checkRequests()`, This will check for pending messages and triggers `Smartman\Swedbank\Events\SwedbankResponseEvent`.
+Listen to this event with parameters SwedbankRequest and success (true/false).
+Optionally `Swedbank::checkRequests()` returns array with format `['request'=>SwedbankRequest', 'success'=>true/false]`
+It is your own responsibility to check the response_xml elements, parse these and read out needed data It is possible to get responses without requests, for example daily scheduled account statements.
+In this case request_xml is empty.

+**Preparing payments**

+This will prepare payment to be signed in internet bank for final processing.

 Call `Swedbank::sendPreparePayment($amountInCents, $receiverIban, $receiverName, $currency, $explanation, $referenceNumber)`